jayhamilton/ngx-dynamic-dashboard-framework/README.md

 # PlmUi

 PlmUI is based on the open source project https://github.com/catalogicsoftware/ngx-dynamic-dashboard-framework I created a few years ago.

 This project is a purpose built rewrite of that project, leveraging the latest version of Angular.
-This project also removes the dependency on SemanticUI in favor of Angular Material Design.
+This project also removes the dependency on Semantic UI in favor of Angular Material Design.

 My goal is to get this purpose built version in good enough shape to then fork out to produce a next gen version of NGX-Dynamic-Dashboard-Framework, incorporating all of its gadgets.
 At least that is my goal :-).
 The goal of this effort is to produce a simple dashboard framework that can be used for a very specific purpose regarding manufacturing packaging lines.

 Live [Demo](https://plm.netlify.app/) Of Work In Progress:

 The keys to this design is that it is purely JSON driven.
 This is also taking advantage of Angular's [dynamic component](https://angular.io/guide/dynamic-component-loader) functionality that enables the creation of component instances at runtime.

 ### Creating a new Dashboard

 ![New Board Creation](https://github.com/jayhamilton/plm-ui/blob/main/documentation/new_board.gif)

 ### Dynamic navigation

 ![Dynamic Navigation](https://github.com/jayhamilton/plm-ui/blob/main/documentation/dynamic_navigation.gif)

 ### Dynamically convert boards to tabs

 ![Dynamic Tab](https://github.com/jayhamilton/plm-ui/blob/main/documentation/dynamic_tab.gif)

 ### Dynamically add gadget instances to the board

 ![Add Gadget](https://github.com/jayhamilton/plm-ui/blob/main/documentation/add_gadget.gif)

 ### Multi-board configuration

 ![Multi-board Configuration](https://github.com/jayhamilton/plm-ui/blob/main/documentation/gadget_layout.gif)

 ### Developers Guide To Framework Extension - Creating Components

 TODO

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.